oytundemirbilek/ml-template-torch/README.md

 # ml-template-torch
-Bundled functions and classes for torch-based machine learning projects.
+Bundled functions and classes that are most used for torch-based machine learning projects to save time.